Morpheus Road: The Blood

 The Blood is the third book in the Morpheus Road Trilogy, with the title referring to the dark place where the most evil souls go after moving on from the Black.
-The Blood explains the most of the mysteries of the previous books, such as where the evolved souls go after the Black.
+The Blood explains most of the mysteries of the previous books, such as where the evolved souls go after the Black.
 It also ties the entire series into the Pendragon series by revealing Solara to be the heaven to which souls go after the Black, and the "Watchers" to be the Travelers from Pendragon.

 Reception

 Critical reception for the Morpheus Road series has been mixed to positive, with Kirkus Reviews panning both The Light and The Black, stating that The Black had "too many plot twists, too much explanation and too little motivation to keep readers journeying down this road".
 Publishers Weekly called The Light "Spooky and fraught with peril" but said that "as the first act in a larger piece, few answers are revealed, and numerous questions are left unresolved in anticipation of the next installment".
 Booklist wrote that the plot for The Light was "baldly laid out rather than elegantly spun" but that "readers will find themselves racing through this thriller".
 Of The Black, Booklist wrote "Fans will gobble it down and wait eagerly to see how MacHale ties it all together in the trilogy's final book".
 The School Library Journal positively reviewed both books, stating that The Black was "Often a little over-the-top, the narrative is intriguing enough to hook even reluctant readers."